Tizsic/Colour-Picker/README.md

 # Colour Picker

--A simple application written in Javascript the displays empty boxes and changes colour upon mouse hover.
+-A simple application written in Javascript/HTML/CSS the displays empty boxes and changes colour upon mouse hover.